lupyuen/lupyuen.github.io/src/lora2.md

     This Handler Function is invoked (indirectly) by the Interrupt Handler (via an Event from NimBLE Porting Layer).

     (What's an Event and why are we using it?
-We'll learn about the NimBLE Porting Layer in a while)
+We'll learn about the NimBLE Porting Layer in the next chapter)

 Let's study the low-level __GPIO Interrupt Handler `handle_gpio_interrupt`__ that services all GPIO Interrupts: [`sx1276-board.c`](https://github.com/lupyuen/bl_iot_sdk/blob/lorarecv/customer_app/sdk_app_lora/sdk_app_lora/sx1276-board.c#L405-L433)